My Approach

 Art-Draw-Scribble (ADS)

-You don't need to be an artist to use this tool.
-Everyone has a unique and authentic way of expressing themselves with a pen in hand.
-Sometimes it comes as a drawing, or a simple scribble - either way, it tells a story.
-This process helps clients express what may be hard to put into words.
-Through drawing or scribbling, feelings about a person, situation, or event can surface, bringing clarity to past or present issues.
-With guidance and exploration, clients begin to recognise and identify emotions, giving them new ways to understand and work through what's going on.
+You don’t need to be an artist to use this tool.
+Everyone has a natural and authentic way of expressing themselves when a pen is in hand.
+Sometimes it shows up as a drawing; other times as a simple scribble — either way, it tells a story.
+This process helps people express what may be difficult to put into words.
+Through drawing or scribbling, feelings connected to a person, situation, or event can surface, bringing clarity to past or present experiences.
+With guidance and exploration, emotions become easier to recognise and name, opening up new ways to understand and work through what’s going on.

-Art takes on many forms - it can be a puzzle, it can be a poem, it can be an object - whatever resonates with you, is your unique way to express yourself.
-You are your own unique artist!
+Art takes many forms.
+It might be a drawing, a puzzle, a poem, or an object — whatever resonates for you is a valid form of expression.
+There’s no right or wrong way to do this.
+You are your own unique artist.

 Keeping It Real Journals (KIRJ)